OU Profiles homepage Edit my profile User guide Accessibility Statement

 PhD supervision

-I'd be happy to supervise any PhDs on face recognition, or eyewitness identification.
+I'm happy to supervise any PhDs on face recognition, eyewitness identification, or eyewitness memory.

 Publications